fivdi/i2c-bus/doc/raspberry-pi-software-i2c.md

 microcontrollers, for example, the ATmega328P microcontroller on an Arduino UNO.
 AVR microcontrollers are not particularly fast and it's relatively easy to implement AVR code that relies on I2C clock stretching.
-Using software I2C to communicate with the AVR will resolve this issue.
+Using software I2C to communicate with the AVR will resolve I2C clock stretching issues.